chickenandstats/chickenstats/README.md

 pip install chickenstats
 ```

-## Examples
+## Usage

-See the [**Documentation**](https://chickenstats.com) for more details,
-additional reference materials, and tutorials.

 `chickenstats` is structured as three underlying modules, each used with different data sources:
 * `chickenstats.chicken_nhl`
 * `chickenstats.evolving_hockey`
 * `chickenstats.capfriendly`

+Although this guide is enough to get started with each, consult the [**Documentation**](https://chickenstats.com)
+as needed for additional reference materials and tutorials.

 ### chicken_nhl

-The `chicken_nhl` module scrapes & manipulates data directly from various NHL endpoints, with outputs including schedule &
+The `chickenstats.chicken_nhl` module scrapes & manipulates data directly from various NHL endpoints,
-game results, rosters, & play-by-play data.
+with outputs including schedule & game results, rosters, & play-by-play data.

 The below example scrapes the schedule for the Nashville Predators, extracts the game IDs, then
 scrapes play-by-play data for the first ten regular season games.